-To monolingual, English speaking people first exposed to the authority of the Spanish translation of the word, the common initial take is that the two terms for “tree” are representations of the signifier “tree.”
+To monolingual, English speaking people first exposed to the authority of the Spanish translation of “arbol,” the common initial take is that the two terms for “tree” are representations of the signifier “tree.”
 Bill quickly made us understand why that surface level assumption was wrong.
 The signifier of “tree” is much more akin to your personal mental model of the physical representation of this:

 Viewed through the lens of semiology and linguistics, we cannot absolutely assert that the term “tree” = the term “arbol,” because the signifier of “tree” has a unique representative interface to each of us, as does the percept of the translation of “arbol.”

-Loosely translated, this is why language is the center of all civilization.
+This is why language is the center of all civilization.

-But back to the tree, and the linguistic definitions behind what happens when you experience one in the wild, or read about one in text: Roland Barthes on Saussure:
+But back to the tree, and the linguistic definitions behind what happens when you experience one in the wild, or read about one in text:

 Until he found the words signifier and signified, however, sign remained ambiguous, for it tended to become identified with the signifier only, which Saussure wanted at all costs to avoid; after having hesitated between some and seme, form and idea, image and concept, Saussure settled upon signifier and signified, the union of which forms the sign.